 Surveyors for Education

-My client Surveyors for Education helps academies and MATs make the most of their space, unearth funding to improve buildings and make sense of government regulations.
-I have created a series of blogs, case studies and ebooks covering topics including school estates management and academy funding.
+Surveyors for Education helps academies and MATs make the most of their space, unearth funding to improve buildings and make sense of government regulations.
+Working with marketing agency Waypoint, I have created a series of blogs, case studies and ebooks covering topics including school estates management and academy funding.